Fully vaccinated people can gather without masks, CDC says - WTMJ

 The guidance is designed to address a growing demand, as more adults have been getting vaccinated and wondering if it gives them greater freedom to visit family members, travel, or do other things like they did before the COVID-19 pandemic swept the world last year.

-“We know that people want to get vaccinated so they can get back to doing the things they enjoy with the people they love,” said CDC Director Dr. Rochelle Walensky, in a statement.
+“With more and more people vaccinated each day, we are starting to turn a corner,” said CDC Director Dr. Rochelle Walensky.

+During a press briefing Monday, she called the guidance a “first step” toward restoring normalcy in how people come together.
+She said more activities would be ok’d for vaccinated individuals once caseloads and deaths decline, more Americans are vaccinated, and as more science emerges on the ability of those who have been vaccinated to get and spread the virus.

-The CDC is continuing to recommend that fully vaccinated people continue to wear well-fitted masks, avoid large gatherings, and physically distance themselves from others when out in public.
+The CDC is continuing to recommend that fully vaccinated people still wear well-fitted masks, avoid large gatherings, and physically distance themselves from others when out in public.
 The CDC also advised vaccinated people to get tested if they develop symptoms that could be related to COVID-19.

 Authorized vaccine doses first became available in December, and they were products that required two doses spaced weeks apart.
 But since January, a small but growing number of Americans have been fully vaccinated, and have been asking questions like: Do I still have to wear a mask?
 Can I go to a bar now?
 Can I finally see my grandchildren?